Lieutenant General Mark S. Bowman (Retired)

 Presentations: Panelist, “DOD’s Innovation Initiative: Background, Opportunities and Risks,” Silicon Valley Institute on Government and Technology: DOD in the Valley, Menlo Park, CA, November 2015

-Prior and Present Employment: Tim held several legal, consulting and congressional positions prior to joining Dentons.
+Prior and Present Employment: Haake held several legal, consulting and congressional positions prior to joining Dentons.
 He founded and led for nearly two decades a boutique law and consulting firm specializing in advocacy and government affairs.
-Additionally, Tim was the head of the tax group in the Washington office of a law and lobbying firm.
+Additionally, Haake was the head of the tax group in the Washington office of a law and lobbying firm.
 He also served as counsel to US Senator John Heinz (R-PA) and US Representatives Cecil Heftel (D-HI) and Dick Schulze (R-PA), members of the US Senate Finance Committee and US House of Representatives Ways and Means Committee, advising these members on all issues before the committees, including matters of tax, trade and health care policy.
-Early in his career, at the Internal Revenue Service, Tim served in a professional legal capacity in which he drafted private and broadly applicable rulings, and issued advisory opinions to field offices.
+Early in his career, at the Internal Revenue Service, Haake served in a professional legal capacity in which he drafted private and broadly applicable rulings, and issued advisory opinions to field offices.

 Lieutenant General Ronnie D. Hawkins, Jr. (Retired)